-With an estimated total cost of £14.5 billion and a peak workforce of 14,000 people by 2013, Crossrail is Europe's largest construction project and the biggest ever to be procured by NEC3 contracts.
-Work started in May 2009 and is due for completion in 2018.
-The central section through London includes 21km of new twin-bore rail tunnels, eight new sub-surface stations, shafts for ventilation and escape, provision of all necessary railway systems and a mainline train fleet allowing 58 peak-period services along its overall 118km route.
-NEC3 contracts are being used to procure all central section works and systems requirements.
+The central section through London includes 42km of new rail tunnels, eight new sub-surface stations, shafts for ventilation and escape, provision of all necessary railway systems and a mainline train fleet allowing 58 peak-period services along its overall 118km route.
+NEC3 contracts have been used to procure all central section works and systems requirements.

 Hear from Chris Dulake, Crossrail Chief Engineer and David Morrice, Delivery Contracts Director, on how NEC Contracts have been used on Crossrail.